 For many parents, a teething infant can be quite a challenging and exciting experience.
 And while there, are a few initial obstacles to overcome, it’s an important part of your child’s development.

-At Jenkins & LeBlanc, our board certified pediatric dentists and dental hygienists are here to help you every step of the way.
+At LeBlanc and Associates, our board certified pediatric dentists and dental hygienists are here to help you every step of the way.

 Early Teething Symptoms